Current Market Trends: Hype Fades, Discipline Pays

 Introduction: The Market is a Paradox

-The quantum world gave us a blueprint: nothing exists in one state until observed.
-The market plays by the same rules—floating between possibility and panic until someone pulls the trigger.
-And when they do, price responds—not to truth, but to perception.
+The quantum world provides the blueprint: nothing exists in a fixed state until observed.
+The market plays by the same rules.
+It floats between possibility and panic until someone pulls the trigger.
+When they do, price responds—not to truth, but to perception.

 Master that, and you’re not playing the game.
 You’re setting the board.